ggonzales5/Lora_Node_SR04_example/README.md

 ~/Arduino/hardware/espressif/esp32/tools

-This will create the needed toolchain for teh raspberry pi 3 in the created xtensa-esp32-elf/ directory.
+This will create the needed toolchain for the raspberry pi 3 in the created xtensa-esp32-elf/ directory.

 Note that the following library: